All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 29 05, 2022

-Fires Started by “Raptors”
+Fires Started by “Raptors”?
+What an Amazing Idea!

-By |2023-02-17T13:35:09+00:00May 29th, 2022|Adobe CS5, Dinosaur Fans, Key Stage 3/4, Main Page, Photos, Teaching, TV Reviews|0 Comments
+By |2024-12-31T11:26:41+00:00May 29th, 2022|Adobe CS5, Dinosaur Fans, Key Stage 3/4, Main Page, Photos, Teaching, TV Reviews|0 Comments

 In episode four (Ice Worlds) of the acclaimed television series “Prehistoric Planet”, a troodontid dinosaur is depicted deliberately spreading a forest fire.
 Is this behaviour plausible?
 This Apple TV+ series has been praised for depicting prehistoric animals not as movie monsters but as animals capable of complex behaviours as seen in living relatives.
 The behaviour of many of the dinosaurs in the documentary series reflects behaviour observed and documented in birds.